 Other possible causes include swelling after injuries or a broken wrist, or rheumatic diseases.
 However, very often the syndrome develops for no discernible reason.
 Overall, it affects women more frequently than men.
 This is thought to be due to hormonal differences.

+The pressure exerted on the median nerve causes sensory disorders in the hand and fingers such as a tingling sensation or numbness.
 Hand pain and sensory disorders are typical symptoms of carpal tunnel syndrome.
 They manifest as a tingling sensation, pins and needles, numbness or loss of feeling in the fingertips.
 Such disorders are sometimes accompanied by burning pains that can extend all the way down the arm.
 The symptoms are typically worse at night or when the hand stays in the same position for long periods of time.

 Carpal tunnel syndrome is diagnosed on the basis of its characteristic symptoms and through the use of special examinations.
-These include testing the hand’s nerve function (electroneurography) and muscle function (electromyography) by stimulating the nerves and muscles with electrodes.
+They include testing the hand’s nerve function (electroneurography) and muscle function (electromyography) by stimulating the nerves and muscles with electrodes.
 An ultrasound examination can be used to identify compression of the carpal tunnel.

+The condition can be treated using conservative and surgical measures.
 Carpal tunnel syndrome is generally treated conservatively in the first instance.
 The wrist is immobilised using a brace or bandage.
 At the same time, the inflammation of the flexor tendons is treated with anti-inflammatory medication or local injections of cortisone.
 The earlier the conservative treatment is started, the better the chances of recovery.
 So it is important to have any problems promptly checked out by a doctor.